fedora-copr/copr/doc/user_documentation.rst

 may be built in Copr, as long as they don't violate the license requirements in point 2. above.

+.. _`Is it safe to use Copr?`:

+.. rubric::  Is it safe to use Copr? :ref:`¶ <Is it safe to use Copr?>`

+This is a two-part question.

+1\) Can we trust Copr as a platform?

+Copr is free software with its code publicly available for review by anyone.
+Internally, it uses the standard Fedora packaging toolset, and resulting repositories are signed.
+All Copr servers are deployed within Fedora infrastructure, and we work closely with the Fedora Infrastructure team.

+2\) Can we trust the software available in Copr?

+Only people with FAS accounts are allowed to create projects and build packages in Copr.
+That means that you can find out more information about each project owner and decide for yourself whether you find them trustworthy or not.
+You can also see how exactly each build was submitted, download its SRPM file, and validate the sources and spec file for yourself.

 .. _`How can I enable a Copr repository?`:

 .. rubric:: How can I enable a Copr repository? :ref:`¶ <How can I enable a Copr repository?>`